InglandThiccLi/InglandThiccLi/README.md

 ## Hi there 👋
 This is the repo for my personal website.
 Visit https://inglandthiccli.github.io/InglandThiccLi/ to know more about me.
+(Not completed yet)